California Car Duster with Plastic Handle 26″

 A handle is a part of, or attachment to, an object that allows it to be grasped and manipulated by hand.
 The design of each type of handle involves substantial ergonomic issues, even where these are dealt with intuitively or by following tradition.
 Handles for tools are an important part of their function, enabling the user to exploit the tools to maximum effect.
 Package handles allow for convenient carrying of packages.

-Plastics are a wide range of synthetic or semi-synthetic materials that use polymers as a main ingredient.
-Their plasticity makes it possible for plastics to be molded, extruded or pressed into solid objects of various shapes.
-This adaptability, plus a wide range of other properties, such as being lightweight, durable, flexible, and inexpensive to produce, has led to their widespread use.
-Plastics typically are made through human industrial systems.
-Most modern plastics are derived from fossil fuel-based chemicals like natural gas or petroleum; however, recent industrial methods use variants made from renewable materials, such as corn or cotton derivatives.
+Plastics are a wide range of synthetic or semisynthetic materials that use polymers as a main ingredient.
+Their plasticity makes it possible for plastics to be molded, extruded, or pressed into solid objects of various shapes.
+This adaptability, combined with a wide range of other properties, such as being lightweight, durable, flexible, nontoxic, and inexpensive to produce, has led to their widespread use around the world.
+Most plastics are derived from natural gas and petroleum, and a small fraction from renewable materials, with one such material being polylactic acid.

-Between 1950 and 2017 9.2 billion metric tons of plastic are estimated to have been made; more than half of this has been produced since 2004.
-In 2020, 400 million tons of plastic were produced.
-If global trends on plastic demand continue, it is estimated that annual global plastic production will reach over 1.1 billion tons by 2050.
+Between 1950 and 2017, 9.2 billion metric tons of plastic are estimated to have been made, with more than half of this amount being produced since 2004.
+In 2023 alone, preliminary figures indicate that over 400 million metric tons of plastic were produced worldwide.
+If global trends in plastic demand continue, it is projceted that annual global plastic production will exceed 1.3 billion tons by 2060.
+The primary uses for plastic include packaging, which makes up about 40% of its usage, and building and construction, which makes up about 20% of its usage.

 The world's first fully synthetic plastic was Bakelite, invented in New York in 1907, by Leo Baekeland, who coined the term "plastics".
 Dozens of different types of plastics are produced today, such as polyethylene, which is widely used in product packaging, and polyvinyl chloride (PVC), used in construction and pipes because of its strength and durability.
-Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry," and Herman Mark, known as "the father of polymer physics".
+Many chemists have contributed to the materials science of plastics, including Nobel laureate Hermann Staudinger, who has been called "the father of polymer chemistry", and Herman Mark, known as "the father of polymer physics".

 With or WITH may refer to: